-- Caregivers, age 18-49, experienced the greater degree of financial strain per age group perhaps due to not having as much savings or having more debt on board at the time of the impact of the disability.
+- Caregivers, age 18-49, experienced the greater degree of financial strain per age group perhaps due to not having as many savings or having more debt on board at the time of the impact of the disability.

-- Caregivers of spouse/partners or other relatives report greater strain than those caring for parents, in-laws or non-relative.
+- Caregivers of spouse/partners or other relatives report greater strain than those caring for parents, in-laws, or non-relative.

 - Caregivers who live with their care receiver report a heavier financial burden than those who do not as well as those identified as primary caregivers.